 Tips and Expert Advice

 If you're working with formic acid in a laboratory or industrial setting, it's crucial to handle it with care.
-While it's not as corrosive as strong mineral acids, formic acid can still cause skin and eye irritation.
+Now, while it's not as corrosive as strong mineral acids, formic acid can still cause skin and eye irritation.
 Always wear appropriate personal protective equipment (PPE), such as gloves, safety glasses, and a lab coat, when handling formic acid.
 Work in a well-ventilated area to minimize exposure to its vapors.

 FAQ